Jasjovan-Singh/About_me/README.md

-=# Hi, I'm Jasjovan Singh 👋
+# Hi, I'm Jasjovan

-### Computer Science Student at UA92

-I'm passionate about technology, software development, and building practical solutions that combine creativity with technical skill.
-I enjoy working on projects involving databases, system design, user experience, and web development.

-## 🚀 About Me
+I'm a Computer Science student at UA92 and I'm using GitHub to upload projects, keep track of my work, and improve my coding over time.

+At the moment, I'm interested in things like software development, databases, web development, and UI/UX.
+I'm still learning, but I'm always trying to build my skills through university work, personal projects, and anything practical I can get involved in.

+## A bit about me
-- Computer Science student
+- Computer Science student at UA92
+- Basic knowledge of HTML and CSS
+- Comfortable using tools like VS Code, SQLiteStudio, Excel, Word, PowerPoint, Google Docs and Sheets
-- Interested in software, systems, and digital product development
+- Interested in building useful and well-designed digital projects
-- Focused on building practical projects and improving my technical skills
-- Always learning and looking for new challenges
+- Always looking to improve and learn more

-## 🛠 Tech & Tools
-- HTML
-- CSS
-- SQL
-- GitHub
-- VS Code
-- SQLiteStudio
-- Microsoft Office
-- Google Docs / Sheets / Slides

-## 📚 Currently Learning
+## What you'll find on here
+Most of my GitHub will be made up of university work, practice projects, and anything else I build while learning.
+I'm mainly using it as a place to show my progress and develop my skills properly.

+## Current focus
+Right now I'm working on improving my understanding of:
-- Better software development practices
+- software development
-- Database design and querying
+- databases
-- UI/UX design principles
+- system design
-- Full-stack development fundamentals
+- web development

-## 🎯 Goals
-- Build a strong portfolio of projects
-- Improve coding confidence and consistency
-- Create useful and well-structured applications
-- Continue growing as a developer

-## 🤝 Soft Skills
-- Communication
-- Teamwork
-- Organisation
-- Leadership
-- Event planning
-- Adaptability
+- user experience

-## 📌 Final Note
+## Goal
-This GitHub is where I share my projects, track my growth, and continue developing my skills as a future software professional.
+My main goal is to keep improving, build a strong portfolio, and become more confident with coding and development in general.

+Thanks for checking out my profile.